301-Redirection/DBC/README.md

 ## Running unit tests

 Run `npm run test-frontend` to execute the unit tests via [Karma](https://karma-runner.github.io), `npm run test-backend` to execute the tests for the node server and `npm run test-all` to run both sets of tests.
+These commands also run the linters for our project.

 ## Screenshots